Jimmy Swaggart: 1988 prostitution scandal

-According to Swaggart: The Unauthorized Biography of an American Evangelist, by Ann Rowe Seaman, Gorman secured a promise from Swaggart that he would publicly apologize to Gorman and start the process of Gorman's reinstatement to the Assemblies of God.
-Gorman offered to remain silent if Swaggart would state publicly that he lied about Gorman's affairs.
-Gorman waited almost a year, then hand-delivered a note to Swaggart informing him his time was up; Swaggart did not respond.
-On February 16, 1988, Gorman contacted James Hamil, one of the 13-man Executive Presbytery of the Assemblies of God, who called G. Raymond Carlson, the Assemblies Superintendent.
-Carlson summoned Hamill and Gorman to fly to Assemblies of God headquarters in Springfield, Missouri, and arranged for an emergency meeting of the presbyters.
-He was shown photos of several men coming in and going out of Room 7 at the Travel Inn Motel in New Orleans.
-This was done to establish that the room was being used for prostitution.
-One of the men shown leaving Room 7 was Swaggart.
-The presbytery leadership of the Assemblies of God decided that Swaggart should be suspended from broadcasting his television program for three months.
+According to Swaggart: The Unauthorized Biography of an American Evangelist, Gorman secured a promise from Swaggart that he would publicly apologize to Gorman and begin the process of Gorman's reinstatement to the Assemblies of God.
+Gorman offered to remain silent if Swaggart would publicly say that he lied about Gorman's affairs.
+Gorman waited almost a year, then hand-delivered a note to Swaggart informing him that his time was up; Swaggart did not respond.
+On February 16, 1988, Gorman contacted James Hamil, one of the 13-man Executive Presbytery of the Assemblies of God, to expose Swaggart's assignation with the prostitute.
+The presbytery leadership of the Assemblies of God suspended Swaggart from broadcasting his television program for three months.

-According to the Associated Press, Murphree, who claimed to have posed nude for Swaggart, failed a polygraph test administered by a New York City Police Department polygraph expert.
+According to the Associated Press, Murphree failed a polygraph test administered by a New York City Police Department polygraph expert.
 The test administrator concluded that Murphree had failed to tell the truth on all key questions concerning her statement.
 The test was administered after Murphree offered to sell the story to the National Enquirer for $100,000.
-Paul Levy, senior editor for the Enquirer, stated that the polygraph examiner had concluded Murphree was not truthful on six key questions, including one in which she was reportedly asked if she had fabricated the story.
-Levy stated that the Enquirer decided not to print her story due to the test results, her drug use, and the fact that she had arrest warrants in three states.
 Murphree failed questions about whether she was paid or promised money to "set up" Swaggart, and whether she made up the story to make money from it.
-In place of Murphree's interview, Enquirer editor Levy published an accounting of Swaggart"s family where they allegedly expressed their fears over Swaggart's health.
-Murphree, who blamed her failed polygraph on "cocaine use" the day before the test was given, went on to have her interview published by Penthouse magazine.
+In place of Murphree's interview, Enquirer editor Paul Levy published an accounting of Swaggart's family where they allegedly expressed their fears over Swaggart's health.
+Murphree, who blamed her failed polygraph on "cocaine use" the day before the test was given, was interviewed in Penthouse magazine.